 So theoretically, you are going to sit there for 30 years doing nothing, with no income before you harvest it again.
 But nobody is going to do that.
 Nothing obliges people to do this forever.
-So you say you’ve changed your mind, you’ve decided to clear it for pasture.
+Loopholes allow the havesting to be done more quickly, in many cases cutting the entire area in the first year of the cycle.
+You can also say that you’ve changed your mind, you’ve decided to clear it for pasture.
 Other people just sell the land off.
 Is it likely that the new owner is going to sit there for 30 years waiting for the new forest to grow back?
 It’s just not going to happen.
 You have these loopholes that have been inserted in the law, so that all of the logging that is happening — on paper it is all sustainable, but in practice it really isn’t.

 Now we have another phenomenon that has increased even more quickly than El Niño — though El Niño has increased a lot — called the Atlantic Dipole.
 El Niño is caused by warming of the surface waters in the Pacific Ocean.
 The Atlantic Dipole is a warm patch of water in the tropical part of the North Atlantic.
 It results in drought and forest fires in the southwestern part of the Amazon, in Acre state and neighboring areas.